cwtsteven/C-like-Compiler/README.md

   }
 }</code></pre>

+## Identifiers
+An identifier is the name of a variable or function.
+The name is restricted by the following rules:
+- An identifier must begin with a small-case letter (a - z) or an underscore <code>_</code>.
+- It can be followed by (a - z) or (A - Z) or (0 - 9) or an underscore.
+- An identifier cannot be a predefined keyword
+- Example of valid identifier: a _a _a123
+- Example if invalid identifier: A A123 123A

 ## Declaring variables
 You can either just to decalre a variable or at the same time, assign a value to it, for instance: <code>var a;</code> and <code>var a = 1;</code>.
 The right hand side can also be an expression: <code>var a = 3 + 5;</code>.
 Be aware that the variables declared inside a function is local to the function, for instance, if we decalre a global variable and a local varibale with the same name, the local one is used inside the function.
 <pre><code>var a = 1;